JohannBokChoy/SSS-Compression/index.md

 If none of the above encoding methods fit a pixel value, we will need to store the original rgb data in our encoding.
 However, it is important to note that since we are using tag bits to determine the method of encoding, we will now need to store the pixel values in more than 3 bytes since we need extra bits for the tag.
 Thus, we use an 8-bit tag (to stay within word boundaries) to mark that a pixel in the encoding is encoded as the original pixel data.

 ## Benchmark
-I ran benchmarks using Kodak's PNG image library*.
+I ran benchmarks using a [Kodak PNG image library](http://r0k.us/graphics/kodak/).
 All images were either 768x512 or 512x768.
 Below are some examples from the benchmarks.
 Note that statistics are included on how many pixels are encoded using each of the above methods.

 ![image](https://user-images.githubusercontent.com/37307088/173007684-cf8ec9bc-1eb5-4fad-a5c5-92e1dd46a19e.png)